Making Sustainability Real: Purpose and governance for a world of wellbeing

 MICRO

-Meaningful work and lives – humans empowered to serve the Wellbeing Economy through their work in Purpose-Driven Organisations and where work is a source of wellbeing and not a drain on it.
+Meaningful and Purposeful work and lives – humans empowered to serve the Wellbeing Economy through their work in Purpose-Driven Organisations and where work is a source of wellbeing and not a drain on it.

-We have gone wrong by governing economies and businesses primarily for money (financial objectives) and focusing on the parameter of money (healthy stocks and flows of financial capital) (logic 1).
-Some firms are moving to long-term financial self-interest – keeping the same objective of money but moving the parameters for decisions to include the healthy systems, multi-capitals and stakeholders.
-This is where there starts to be a business case for authentically investing in ESG and serving all stakeholders (logic 2).
+We have gone wrong by governing economies, businesses and ourselves primarily for money (financial objectives) and focusing on the parameter of money (healthy stocks and flows of financial capital) (Logic 1).
+Some economies, organisations and people are moving to long-term financial self-interest – keeping the same objective of money but moving the parameters for decisions to include the healthy systems, multi-capitals and stakeholders.
+This is where there starts to be an investment case for authentically investing in ESG and serving all stakeholders (Logic 2).

-A truly sustainable economy and sustainable business is purpose-driven (logic 3).
-Purpose Driven Organizations (PDOs) govern for these three levels for the innovation objective of long-term wellbeing for all (sustainability) within thresholds of healthy systems, capitals (including but beyond financial) and stakeholders.
+A truly sustainable economy and sustainable business is purpose-driven (Logic 3).
+Purpose Driven Organizations govern for these three levels for the innovation objective of long-term wellbeing for all (sustainability) within thresholds of healthy systems, capitals (including but beyond financial) and stakeholders.

 If we can govern strongly for these ‘outer edges’ of decision-making that really matter to us, then we can remove much of the red tape and bureaucracy holding the right innovation back, minimise central allocation and get humans, companies, capital and governments all pulling towards long-term wellbeing for all.

-This requires whole system change, but Victoria believes we can focus on four strategic pillars: Purpose, Governance, Marketing and Leadership & Culture.
+This requires whole system change, but I believe we can focus on four strategic pillars: Purpose, Governance, Marketing and Leadership & Culture.

 Purpose

-Dr Victoria Hurth’s work has focused on helping reveal the consensus about what purpose is and how to put it into practice (see ISO 37000 and PAS 808 sections).
-With purpose-washing pitfalls abounding and social and environmental systems under severe threat, and purpose the key to supercharging the innovation needed, getting purpose right has never been such a top priority.
+My work has focused on helping the world reveal the consensus about what purpose is and how to put it into practice (see ISO 37000 and PAS 808 and the forthcoming international standard in Purpose-Driven Organisations: ISO37011).
+With purpose-washing pitfalls everywhere and social and environmental systems under severe threat - governing for purpose at all levels has never been such a top priority.

 Governance